 What happens next

-Your documents will be reviewed by the event Safety Advisory Group (SAG), which is formed of key council officers and senior representatives from emergency services and other partner agencies.
+Your application will be reviewed by the event Safety Advisory Group (SAG).
+This is made up of council officers and staff from emergency services and other partner agencies.

 The Safety Advisory Group (SAG)

-- The responsibility of the event organiser to apply the advice, ensuring the required guidance and regulation are met.
+- apply the advice, making sure the required guidance and regulations are met.

-- Health and safety must be a key part of the planning and operation.
+- ensure health and safety are a key part of the planning and operation.

-- It is not the role of the Safety Advisory Group to assist in the planning of the event or the writing of the event plan.
+It's not the role of the SAG to assist in the planning of the event or the writing of the event plan.

-The purpose of the SAG is to offer guidance to help organisers discharge their responsibilities.
-The group will consider plans presented by the organisers on the content and structure of the safety elements of the event.
-It is not the role of the group to assist in the planning of the event or the writing of the plan.
+The purpose of the SAG is to offer guidance to help organisers discharge their duty.
+The group will decide on plans presented by the organisers.
+They'll look at the content and structure of the safety elements of the event.
+It's not the role of the group to help in the planning of the event.
+They also won't help with the writing of the plan.

-The membership of the SAG comprises of senior officers from various agencies operating in the Barnsley district, including the emergency services (police, fire and rescue service and Yorkshire Ambulance Service).
-It is chaired by our arts and events manager.
+The membership of the SAG includes senior officers from various agencies operating in the Barnsley district.
+It Includes the emergency services (police, fire and rescue service and Yorkshire Ambulance Service).
+It's chaired by our arts and events manager.

 The main objectives are: